OpenLMIS/openlmis-ref-distro/README.md

 demo data through a setting in the JAVA_OPTS environment variable.
 If you wish to not load demo data, or load custom data, you can modify this setting.

-In the docker-compose.yml file for each service, look for a line like:
+In the docker-compose.yml file, look for a line like the following for each service with demo data:
   ```
   JAVA_OPTS: '-Dlogging.config=/logback.xml -Dspring.jpa.properties.hibernate.hbm2ddl.import_files=/bootstrap.sql,file:///demo-data/data.sql'
   ```